VolodymyrKolisnichenko/game_dino/README.md

 Contributions are welcome!
 If you would like to contribute to the project, please follow these steps:

 <h2>Fork the repository.</h2>
-Create a new branch for your feature or bug fix.
+Create a new branch for your feature or bug fix.<br>
-Make your modifications.
+Make your modifications.<br>
-Commit and push your changes.
+Commit and push your changes.<br>
 Submit a pull request explaining the changes you made.

 <h2>Acknowledgments</h2>